UltraCart/rest_api_v2_sdk_csharp/docs/WorkflowApi.md

 <a name="getworkflowtaskbyobjecttype"></a>
 # **GetWorkflowTaskByObjectType**
-> WorkflowTaskResponse GetWorkflowTaskByObjectType (string objectType, string objectId)
+> WorkflowTasksResponse GetWorkflowTaskByObjectType (string objectType, string objectId)

 Retrieve a workflow task by object type and id